Explore Our Roles

 Police Officer – Police Constable Degree Apprenticeship

 Are you a school or college leaver wanting to go straight into a profession?
 Or perhaps you’re looking for a change of career?
 The Police Constable Degree Apprenticeship is the ideal solution for those without a degree to learn on the job and study alongside patrol duties as they train to become a fully-fledged police constable.
-It’s an intense three-year programme, and an exciting opportunity to combine the academic with the practical whilst operating as an officer from day one.
+It’s an intense three-year programme that is run in association with a university, and offers an exciting opportunity to combine academic with practical learning whilst operating as an officer from day one.

 Special Constable